MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Belgium/how-to-export-and-post-domiciliations.md

 ---
-    title: How to Export and Post Domiciliations | Microsoft Docs
+    title: How to Export and Post Domiciliations
     description: You can submit domiciliations to your bank by exporting the data to a file.
 When you export to a file, you can choose to automatically post the lines to the general ledger.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na